migamake/pandoc-filter-indent/test/example.md

   (>=)    :: a -> a -> Bool
 ```

-Another note on indent strucutre:
+Another note on indent structure:
 ```{.haskell}
 class Eq      a
    => Compare a where